AkiraBrand/AkiraBrand.github.io/index.md

 - [10 Simple Rules to Not Go Batshit Crazy when Working from Home](https://www.dropbox.com/s/mhob2htsxi22sfu/10%20Rules%20To%20No%20Go%20Batshit%20Crazy%20When%20WFH.key?dl=0)

-* Build Your Own Cloud Gaming PC using AWS EC2 services, Bend JavaScript (sorry, no link here!)
+* Build Your Own Cloud Gaming PC using AWS EC2 services, Bend JavaScript (sorry, no link here!
+HMU and I'll teach you though :D )

 ### Stuff I've written